Commercial Property Loan Singapore: How to Qualify (2026) | Nexus

 Over a 2-year promo~S$28,800 + any waived processing fee

-The borrower pays Nexus nothing — banks pay the brokerage on disbursement — so the rate saving and any fee waiver are a clean gain.
-On a commercial-sized loan, that is the most lucrative half-hour of phone calls in the whole purchase.
+The borrower pays Nexus nothing.
+Banks pay the brokerage on disbursement, so the rate saving and any fee waiver are a clean gain.
+On a commercial-sized loan, that is the most valuable half-hour of phone calls in the whole purchase.

 Before You Apply

-1. Fix your intent.
+1. Fix your intent first.
 Own-use or investment?
-It changes your LTV, your rate tier and your cash requirement.
-Be clear before you approach a bank.
+It changes your LTV, your rate tier and your cash requirement, so be clear before you approach a bank.

-2. Decide personal name vs company.
-If you have a real operating business, borrowing through it can bypass personal TDSR — but only if the company has the financials and substance to back it.
+2. Decide on personal name versus company.
+If you have a real operating business, borrowing through it can get you past personal TDSR, but only if the company has the financials and substance to back it.
 Model both.

 3. Size the cash, not just the loan.
-No CPF means downpayment + BSD + any GST are all cash.
-Confirm the total cash outlay before committing to an OTP.
+No CPF means the downpayment, BSD and any GST are all cash.
+Confirm the total cash outlay before you commit to an OTP.

 4. Check the remaining lease.
 On industrial units especially, the lease caps your tenure and reshapes the monthly figure.

-5. Compare the full market before signing.
-The gap between the cheapest and the standard offer on a commercial loan is large — have it benchmarked across banks first.
+5. Compare the full market before you sign.
+The gap between the cheapest and the standard offer on a commercial loan is large, so have it benchmarked across banks first.

 Free Commercial & Industrial Loan Comparison